-As a foundation of my strategic courses I use the ↬ Business Model Components Map.
-The Business Model Components Map exists in different color variants and can be downloaded as a ↬ PDF-file in English or ↬ in German.
-This map also serves as a basis for a tool called ↬ Visual Business Planner which I have developed to help companies or startups to easily create a financial, customer and marketing plan.
+As a foundation of my strategic courses I use the Business Model Components Map.
+The Business Model Components Map exists in different variants and can be downloaded as a PDF-file in English or in German.
+This map also serves as a basis for a tool called Visual Business Planner which I have developed to help companies or startups to easily create a financial, customer and marketing plan.
 I also use the Visual Business Planner as an interactive tool in my lectures for business plan writing and for validating product ideas.

 For instance, for the financial lectures I have developed a financial reporting spreadsheet which contains the balance sheet, income statement, cash flow statement, shareholder’s equity statement and all common ratios.
 In comparison with slides or books, this spreadsheet allows the students an interactive and cause-effect approach towards financial reporting.
 At the same time the spreadsheet computes the most common analysis ratios and explains each of their purposes.

-As a reference you will find here the ↬ definitions of the most common and significant ratios for the financial analysis of companies.
+As a reference you will find here the definitions of the most common and significant ratios for the financial analysis of companies.